Have you ever watched a professional window cleaner use a window squeegee and thought, Wow!

 c.
 Squeegee Handle: Holds the squeegee channel.

 d.
-Squeegee Quick Release: The mechanism on the squeegee handle which releases the channel from it.
+Squeegee Quick Release: The mechanism on the squeegee handle that releases the channel from it.
 This mechanism is different, depending on the model of squeegee you choose.
 Certain varieties do not have this feature.

 e.
 Squeegee Swivel: The part of the handle which allows your squeegee to swivel.
 There is a fitting which adjusts how firm or loose this swivel will be.